Back

 Our science pedagogy and curriculum are based on the development of the following components:

-• High quality scientific vocabulary, and its meaning, is explicitly taught within each lesson to allow children to communicate their scientific thinking with confidence, creating opportunities for repeated engagement and use over time.
+· High quality scientific vocabulary, and its meaning, is explicitly taught within each lesson from Nursery to Year 6, to allow children to communicate their scientific thinking with confidence, creating opportunities for repeated engagement and use over time.

-• Where relevant, children are encouraged to work outside the classroom utilising the school garden to provide a hands-on, visual, and practical experience, with opportunities for discussion and reflection.
+· Where relevant, children are encouraged to work outside the classroom utilising the school garden and grounds to provide a hands-on, visual, and practical experience, with opportunities for discussion and reflection.

 Impact: